marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Not only was this a fun thing to do, it was also a great sanity check of the entire Micrio JS architecture, seeing if there was rendering logic in places where it wasn't supposed to be.

-After removing all last tidbits and placing the code full of `// TODO: FIX ME FOR WASM` comments, it was time to implement the newly created `Micrio.WASM` JavaScript module, which exposed all of the previous render functions to the rest of the client, this time handled by WebAssembly.
+After removing all last tidbits and placing the code full of `// TODO: FIX ME FOR Wasm` comments, it was time to implement the newly created `Micrio.Wasm` JavaScript module, which exposed all of the previous render functions to the rest of the client, this time handled by WebAssembly.

-This module acts as a 2-way street between JS and WASM and takes care of a few things:
+This module acts as a 2-way street between JS and Wasm and takes care of a few things:

-* Loading the WASM binary and setting up the shared memory buffer;
+* Loading the Wasm binary and setting up the shared memory buffer;
-* Acting as a transparent hub between JS modules and WASM;
+* Acting as a transparent hub between JS modules and Wasm;
-* Sending all required user events (mouse, key, touch) to WASM;
+* Sending all required user events (mouse, key, touch) to Wasm;
 * Downloading the requested tile images and linking them to WebGL as textures;
-* Controlling the main rendering loop for both WASM and JS (for correctly placing/animating HTML elements like image markers).
+* Controlling the main rendering loop for both Wasm and JS (for correctly placing/animating HTML elements like image markers).

 Bit by bit, over the course of a few weeks, this engine was made as a perfect fit to work together with the rest of the JS client, saving some hardly used and exotic implementations (but still used by 1% of the Micrio projects) for last.